Operation Jacana

-All these operations were meant to "clean up" the remaining Al-Qaida and Taliban forces out of the area of operations.
+All these operations were meant to "clean up" the remaining Al-Qaeda and Taliban forces out of the area of operations.

 Events

 Operation Ptarmigan

-On 16 April 2002, a Royal Marine taskforce had been deployed to Bagram Airbase as part of Operation Ptarmigan: A 5-day operation with the aim to clear high mountain valleys (up to 11,000 ft), south east of Gardez, searching for Taliban and Al-Qaeda forces and to destroy their bunkers and cave complexes.
+On 16 April 2002, a Royal Marine taskforce had been deployed to Bagram Airbase as part of Operation Ptarmigan: A 5-day operation with the aim to clear high mountain valleys (up to 11,000 ft), southeast of Gardez, searching for Taliban and Al-Qaeda forces and to destroy their bunkers and cave complexes.
 The Operation took place in coordination with Coalition forces conducting Operation Mountain Lion (whose objectives were the same) that began a day earlier.
 400 troops from the Royal Marines reconnaissance troop supported by the RAF, discovered a number of previously unknown cave complexes, one of which contained over 20,000 rounds of anti-aircraft ammunition in the Shah-i-Kot area, which was destroyed.

-More than 400 Royal Marines went into "action" alongside a small number of US and Afghan troops, after the US requested help; they did not encounter either Taliban or al-Qaeda forces—supporting suspicions that many have fled across the nearby border to Pakistan—but there was evidence and indications that the facilities had been used and a coalition troops seized a "great deal" of papers, maps and radios in Shah-i-Kot area which was studied for intelligence information.
+More than 400 Royal Marines went into "action" alongside a small number of US and Afghan troops after the US requested help; they did not encounter either Taliban or al-Qaeda forces—supporting suspicions that many had fled across the nearby border to Pakistan—but there was evidence and indications that the facilities had been used and coalition troops seized a "great deal" of papers, maps, and radios in Shah-i-Kot area which was studied for intelligence information.

-The operation ended on April 18 2002.
+The operation ended on April 18, 2002.
 By 20 April 2002, a total of nearly 1,700 Royal Marines had been deployed as part of the task force.